 Granted, the Muslim advance into Europe had been halted, but they still controlled large parts of Europe and controlled the Mediterranean.
 As a practical matter, just in terms of peace and prosperity, Islam looked like a superior model to what existed in Christendom and Asia.
 It was not just at the top either.
 Literacy rates, and life expectancy were much higher in the caliphate than anywhere else.

-To the south, those same guys from Asia were sacking Baghdad, burning its libraries and murdering most of the male citizens.
-They tended to just impregnate the females.
+To the south, those same guys from Asia were sacking Baghdad, burning its libraries and murdering most of the male citizens, while impregnating the females.
 Historians estimate that a million citizens of Baghdad were killed in one week.
 The destruction was so massive, the population of the region did not recover until the 19th century.
 The Mongol Invasion ended the Golden Age of Islam.

 By the 14th century, Islam was still dominant in what we call the Arab world, but it was not producing or even augmenting an ascendant culture and people.
 In fact, as the culture of the Near and Middle East collapsed, it took Islam with it, turning it into a tool for jostling between clans and tribes.
 The Muslims held on militarily through the 20th century, but that was largely due to the Turks and their long involvement in Europe going back to antiquity.